 8.2.1 TLS client/server role assignments

-R-8.2.1/1: The MG is required to support both the TLS server and TLS client mode.
+R-8.2.1/1: The MG is required to support both the TLS server and TLS client modes.

 The TLS standards do not make any correlation between the initiation of the underlying transport connection and the TLS server/client mode.
 Thus this mode is decoupled from the (TCP) SDP "a=setup:" attribute, as used for TLS-based SDP indications (see clause 4/[IETF RFC 4572]).